Removal of Sunken Derelict Vessels from the Makah Marina at Neah Bay, WA

 Who is involved?

-With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal grant, the Makah Indian Tribe is working to remove three sunken vessels from the Makah Marina in the town of Neah Bay, Washington.
+With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal grant, the Makah Indian Tribe worked to remove three sunken vessels from the Makah Marina in the town of Neah Bay, Washington.

 What is the project and why is it important?

-Removal of the vessels is being conducted by a contracted salvage firm, while tribal staff, experienced in vessel removal, is providing oversight, coordination, and overall project management.
-For vessel removal operations, the salvage contractor is using lift bags or, if needed, a derrick to slowly re-float the vessels.
-After re-floating, the vessels are loaded on a barge, and transported for recycling and disposal.
+Removal of the vessels was conducted by a contracted salvage firm, while tribal staff, experienced in vessel removal, provided oversight, coordination, and overall project management.
+For vessel removal operations, the salvage contractor used lift bags or, if needed, a derrick which slowly re-floated the vessels.
+After re-floating, the vessels were loaded on a barge, and transported for recycling and disposal.

-In addition to overseeing the removal, tribal staff are also conducting outreach activities focused on ADV prevention.
-They are using methods including newspaper articles highlighting the vessel removal and the importance of vessel maintenance, educational signs posted on the marina, and long term education efforts initiated by marine staff to raise awareness with boat owners about the negative impacts of ADVs.
+In addition to overseeing the removal, tribal staff also conducted outreach activities focused on ADV prevention.
+They used methods which included newspaper articles that highlighted the vessel removal and the importance of vessel maintenance, educational signs posted on the marina, and long term education efforts initiated by marine staff which raised awareness with boat owners about the negative impacts of ADVs.